- Overall value

 Overall, the Elantra offers a soft ride that isn’t loud inside.
 A rear torsion-beam axle common to compact sedans for its durability, lower cost, and interior space gains does a good job of soaking up road imperfections.

 The smallest engine is the 128-hp 1.4-liter turbo-4 exclusive to the Eco sedan model.
-It’s paired to a 7-speed dual clutch automatic transmission and has all the thrills you’d expect from an Eco model, yet it is only more efficient than base models with the CVT by 1 mpg combined.
+It’s paired to a 7-speed dual clutch automatic transmission and has all the thrills you’d expect from an Eco model, yet it is only more efficient than base models with a CVT by 1 mpg combined.

 The base engine is quiet with enough get-up to make any reasonable passing move and to merge onto highway traffic without hesitation.
 Replacing the limited 6-speed automatic transmission is a new CVT that approximates shift points based on how hard you’re pushing the pedal, much like an automatic except with much greater variability, which leads to better fuel economy.
 Hammer the throttle, for instance, and it will spin at about 5,000 rpm, and stay above 4,000 until you lay off the gas.
 In normal everyday driving, the transmission stays at about 1,300 rpm, which helps keep engine noise to a minimum.
 It is so well done, not just compared to the last generation of CVTs but even updated ones, that many drivers might confuse it for an automatic.

 Elantra Sport and Elantra GT Sport

 Shoppers might also confuse the Elantra GT hatchback’s two trims and the Elantra Sport sedan, however.